mariodavid/mariodavid.github.io/_drafts/views-the-uncharted-mystery.md

 To get back to our example from above with the knowledge about views, let's take a look how to resolve the issue.

 The error message <code>IllegalStateException: Cannot get unfetched attribute [] from detached object</code> just means, that there is an attribute that you want to display which is not part of the view that you are using for this entity.
-This is true, because when we look at the [browse screen](https://github.com/mariodavid/rtcab-cuba-example-views/blob/1-unfetched-attribute-in-table/modules/web/src/com/rtcab/cev/web/customer/customer-browse.xml#L11) i used the <code>_local</code> view:
+When we look at the [browse screen](https://github.com/mariodavid/rtcab-cuba-example-views/blob/1-unfetched-attribute-in-table/modules/web/src/com/rtcab/cev/web/customer/customer-browse.xml#L11) i used the <code>_local</code> view - which is exactly the problem:

 {% highlight xml %}
 <dsContext>